“The West Side” of Los Angeles has some great restaurants and date spots. Here are some of my favorites!

 As you can see, there are tons of great restaurant choices in Brentwood, all within walking distance of each other!

 After dinner, take a stroll along San Vicente.
-It’s a relatively safe neighborhood.
-A great place for dessert is Winston Pies – our favorite pie-smiths!
+It’s a relatively safe, clean neighborhood.
+A great place for dessert is Winston Pies – one of our favorite pie smiths!

 Hollywood and Downtown L.A. might have the coolest bars in Los Angeles, but if you don’t want to drive that far, check out The Wellesbourne.